dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 Services registered in the app's service container are available to components via [dependency injection (DI)](xref:fundamentals/dependency-injection).
 Inject services into a component using the `@inject` directive.

-Examine the directives of the FetchData component in the sample app.
+Examine the directives of the FetchData component.

-In the Razor Components sample app, the `WeatherForecastService` service is registered as a [singleton](xref:fundamentals/dependency-injection#service-lifetimes), so one instance of the service is available throughout the app.
+If working with a Blazor server-side app, the `WeatherForecastService` service is registered as a [singleton](xref:fundamentals/dependency-injection#service-lifetimes), so one instance of the service is available throughout the app.
 The `@inject` directive is used to inject the instance of the `WeatherForecastService` service into the component.

-*Components/Pages/FetchData.razor*:
+*Pages/FetchData.razor*:

 [!code-cshtml[](build-your-first-blazor-app/samples_snapshot/3.x/FetchData1.razor?highlight=3)]